cern-eos/eos/doc/configuration/route.rst

 Displaying current links
 ------------------------

 The `route ls` command shows current active links.
-If a remote MGM is uncontactable for some reason, an asterisk will be displayed next to the MGM specification.
+An asterix is displayed in front of the MGM node which acts as a master for that paricular mapping.

 .. code-block:: bash

     EOS Console [root://localhost] |/> route ls
-    /eos/test-namespace-1/ => test-mgm-1:1094:8000
+    /eos/test-namespace-1/ => *test-mgm-1:1094:8000
-    /eos/test-namespace-1/test-namespace-3/ => test-mgm-3:1094:8000
+    /eos/test-namespace-1/test-namespace-3/ => *test-mgm-3:1094:8000
-    /eos/test-namespace-2/ => test-mgm-2:1094:8000
+    /eos/test-namespace-2/ => *test-mgm-2:1094:8000

 Making links visible to clients